 Occasionally drinking alcohol is not bad for hair.
-However, regular alcohol consumption through drinking or using certain alcohol-containing hair products may have negative effects on the hair.
+However, regularly drinking alcohol or using certain alcohol-containing hair products may have negative effects on the hair.

 Alcohol is a chemical substance in liquor, wine, and beer.
 A person who consumes it in excessive amounts may not be getting enough nutrients to maintain the health of their hair.
 Overconsumption of alcohol may also lead to damaged hair and hair loss.

 Some hair care and household products contain alcohol that may also damage the hair with excessive use.